The Green Mile (novel): Publication history

 The Green Mile was first published in six paperback volumes.
 The first, subtitled The Two Dead Girls was published on March 28, 1996, with new volumes following monthly until the final volume, Coffey on the Mile, was released on August 29, 1996.
 The novel was republished as a single paperback volume on May 5, 1997.
 On October 3, 2000, the book was published in its first hardcover edition (ISBN 978-0743210898).
 In 2007, Subterranean Press released a 10th anniversary edition of the novel in three different versions, each mimicking the original six-volume release: the Gift Edition, limited to 2,000 copies, containing six unsigned hardcover volumes of each separate part, housed in a slipcase; the Limited Edition, limited to 148 numbered copies, and signed by Stephen King, housed in a slipcase; and the Lettered Edition, limited to 52 lettered copies, and signed by Stephen King, housed in a traycase.
 Every edition contained new illustrations by Mark Geyer, the novel's original illustrator.
 Each version had its own design, and cost $150, $900, and $2,500, respectively.

 There were other versions published as well, including a "pocketbook" sized hardcover by Paw Prints (ISBN 9781439182789).

-King was first made aware of the possibility to publish stories in shorter instalments by Ralph Vicinanza, who, after a conversation with British publisher Malcolm Edwards, learned that Charles Dickens had often published his stories in shorter instalments by either folding them into magazines, or by publishing the instalments on their own as a chapbook.

-After a lengthy struggle to write the novel, Vicinaza pitched the idea of writing the book "the same way it would be read - in installments" to King the year before the initial release of the first instalment.
-The idea of serialized publication appealed to King on multiple levels; from the writers responsibility to finish the story once the first installment is published, to the reders inability to skip to the end of the story and ruin the suspense.

-In the introduction to the first collected edition of the story, King also explains the financial aspect of initially publishing the book in six installments :
+King was first made aware of the possibility to publish stories in shorter installments by Ralph Vicinanza, who, after a conversation with British publisher Malcolm Edwards, learned that Charles Dickens had often published his stories in shorter installments by either folding them into magazines, or by publishing the installments on their own as a chapbook.
+After a lengthy struggle to write the novel, Vicinaza pitched the idea of writing the book "the same way it would be read - in installments" to King the year before the initial release of the first installment.
+The idea of serialized publication appealed to King on multiple levels; from the writer's responsibility to finish the story once the first installment is published, to the readers' inability to skip to the end of the story and ruin the suspense.
+In the introduction to the first collected edition of the story, King also explains the financial aspect of initially publishing the book in six installments: